-At preschool this week Ladybug, age 3, had been talking about community helpers, in other words, all the people in the neighborhood who are here to help.
+When ladybug was three, her preschool class talked about community helpers; in other words, all the people in the neighborhood who are here to help.
 A fire fighter was one of the people so that was a natural place to start.

 Instead I took some red solo cups and added some craft foam flames, and then we stacked them up.
 Ladybug loved loading up her water sprayer and “putting out the fire.”

-Next we made a simple firetruck out of Duplo blocks and I gave the guy a drinking straw as a hose.
-I tried to show Ladybug how to spray water out of the straw but (perhaps thankfully) this is not a skill she has mastered just yet.
+Next we made a simple firetruck out of Duplo blocks, and I gave the guy a drinking straw as a hose.
+I tried to show Ladybug how to spray water out of the straw but (perhaps thankfully) this is not a skill she had mastered just yet.

 Still Playing School shared this terrific post about teaching fire safety at home.
 She has several ideas in this post, but the one that I loved the most was using a dollhouse to talk about fire safety.
 You should check out her ideas!

 I had made a small fire out of construction paper and placed it on top of the house.
 We talked about what we would do in case of a fire and what it would like be in a real fire.
 Then we used the fire truck and paper fire to tell a story at the doll house.
 The story went like this:

 “Once upon a time there was a boy and a girl named Baker Bob and Susie.
 They were cute.
 Then they saw a fire!
 “Fire,” they said!
 And they runned out of the house.
 [What happened next?]
 Next comed the fireman.
 He used his straw to knock the fire.
 [Did he put the fire out?]
 No!
 I have to lift him up more!
 There!
 Then the people said, “Thank you, Thank you!”
 “No problem.”
 And they lived funny after.”

 We used an old black sheet to make this smoke crawl practice tunnel.
-I dangled the black sheets and pillow cases through the openings between the leaves and then to make it really dark, I draped the black comforter over the table on both sides.
+I dangled the black sheets and pillow cases through the openings between the leaves.
+To make it really dark, I draped the black comforter over the table on both sides.
 Next I demonstrated how you would need to crawl really low to get under the smoke (the pillowcases hanging down).
 Ladybug eagerly followed my lead and practiced crawling under the smoke repeatedly throughout the afternoon.